stratapp-ai/stratapp-ai.github.io/_posts/2018-02-15-your-strategy-should-be-hypothesis.md

 slug: your strategy should be a hypothesis you constantly adjust by hbr org

 ---
-## Strategy should be constantly evolving - not static or annual.
+## strategy should be constantly evolving - not static or annual.

 This article on evolving strategy as you learn, goes to the heart of #stratapp.